ayush0x00/data_structures/readme.md

 3. type command **\.\/\<output_file_name\>**

 Further implementations of data structures will be added.
+Along with the implementations of data structure, this repo will also contain implementation of **algorithms** which are quite of a use.
 **Feel free to try out the implementations in other languages as well**